jkeneda/jupyter-math-book/_sources/docs/business-algebra/matrices-and-systems-of-equations/index.md

-# Table of Contents for Unit 3
+# Matrices and Systems of Equations

 ```{tableofcontents}
 ```